 Note: Online pricing and links change often so while this is accurate at the time of writing this post, things can often change.

 Online Shopping Tip

-Whenever shopping online you can do a quick Google Search of the name of the item to see if you can get it at a better price.
-Remember, sometimes companies don’t change the name of the item and are reselling it using the given name.
+Whenever you’re shopping online do a quick Google Search of the name of the item to see if you can get it at a better price.
+Remember, sometimes companies change the name of the item while some are reselling it using the same given name.